vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 {{<figure src="cleanup.png" width="400" height="200">}}
 Such an easy thing to do, right?
 Well, it depends.

-When you click on the "Terminate" item in the Instance actions menu, the complex Instance scrubbing process begins.
+The complex Instance scrubbing process begins when you click on the "Terminate" item in the Instance actions menu.

 AWS wants to ensure that anyone who uses the Host (Mac mini) after you will get your data stored neither on disks (including the physical SSD mentioned earlier) nor inside memory or NVRAM, nor anywhere else.

-They do not share the details of this scrubbing process, but it takes more than an hour to complete.
+AWS does not share many details of this scrubbing process, but it takes more than an hour to complete.

 When scrubbing is started, the Dedicated Host transitions to the Pending state.